-As I mentioned earlier, teams — especially those conducting continuous testing or testing at large scale — generate mountains of test results.
+As I mentioned earlier, teams — especially those conducting continuous testing or testing at a large scale — generate mountains of test results.
 This burdens anyone in charge of analysis, anyone who is required to allocate and prioritize, for example, what should be dropped into Jira.

 In a product such as Perfecto, ML makes the whole analysis aspect much more intelligent.
-The reporting engine is able to detect and classify errors and then separate the false negatives (cause by pop ups, element not found, server down, and more) from the real failures that need to be fixed.
+The reporting engine is able to detect and classify errors and then separate the false negatives (cause by pop-ups, element not found, server down, and more) from the real failures that need to be fixed.

 You can literally and figuratively turn the volume down on data noise and make analysis much more productive.